rw417/rw417.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Methods
+    - Dimensionality Reduction
+    - Machine Learning
+    - Time Series
-  - Artificial Intelligence
+  - Application
-  - Computational Linguistics
+    - Statistical Genetics
-  - Information Retrieval
+    - Precision Medicine
+    - Electronic Health Records Mining

 # Education to show in About widget
 education: